 Losing Battle: “What is the cost?”

 So I ran the numbers on my own business.
 It looked like this…

 I have eleven employees, and each of them has an opportunity to record a clock in or clock out on eight occasions:

-This means there is a potential for each employee to clock in or out by 5 extra minutes, eight times each day, resulting in a potential advantage of 40 minutes each day.
-If they stretch that to 10 minutes, it can be 80 minutes of unplanned overtime, for a total of nearly 1.5 hours each day.
+This means there is a potential for each employee to clock in or out by five extra minutes.
+Eight times each shift!
+This results in a potential advantage of 40 minutes each day.
+If they stretch that to 10 minutes, it can be 80 minutes of unauthorized time.
+This would total about 1.5 hours each day.

 Granted, most workers aren’t going to take advantage of both ends of a break, potentially reducing their break time to only a few minutes.
-However, savvy employees will absolutely take advantage of the opportunity to get a few extra minutes.
+However, some employees will absolutely take a few extra minutes.

-The impact can be more than just unplanned overtime; there are also overtime implications for time-and-a-half calculations, as well as FLSA, ACA, and other regulatory restrictions that could have you paying even more, or possibly losing floor time at the expense of running over budget.
+The impact can be more than just unplanned overtime; there are also implications for time-and-a-half calculations.
+Plus FLSA, ACA, and other regulatory restrictions that could have you paying even more.

 For my business, I multiplied 11 hourly employees by a conservative potential of 40 minutes per day (11 multiplied by 8 opportunities), and then divided by 60 (the number of minutes in an hour) to get a whopping 7.3 hours each day:

 (11 employees x (8 punch in/out opportunities of 5 minutes)) / 60 minutes = 7.3 hours each day.